Bacon Cinnamon Rolls with Maple Frosting is a breakfast dish you didn’t know you needed.

-- Beat dough for 2 minutes on medium speed, stopping to scrape dough the dough.
-Add 1 cup of flour, beat on high for 2 minutes.
+- Add 1 cup of flour, beat on high for 2 minutes.
 Continue to add flour, scraping as you go until the dough forms a ball.

 - In a small bowl, combine filling ingredients (hold back one tablespoon of flour).

 - Roll out your dough into a 10 x 15-inch rectangle.